 The castle used to be even more impressive, but it never really recovered from a huge earthquake in 1748, which caused massive damage.
 You could say the 18th century wasn’t a fun time for Xàtiva in general – in 1707, the town was besieged and burned during the War of the Spanish Succession (Xàtiva had picked the losing side).

-Apparently, there were 800 English soldiers in the castle garrison when the town surrendered.
+There were 800 English soldiers in the castle garrison when the town surrendered in 1707.
 What on earth were they doing there?

-TIP: eat at El Tunel, a cool restaurant in Calle Portal Valencia in the old town.
+We ate at El Túnel, a cool restaurant in Calle Portal Valencia in the old town – recommended.